 Prerequisite: FIRE 50; FIRE 128 or EMT 212.
-Course Advisories: SCC minimum English and math standards.
-A course containing the contents of FIRE 113, 115, 123, 124, 125, 126, 127, 129, 130, 131 and 155.
-Upon successful completion, the student will become eligible for certification by the State Fire Marshall's Office as a Fire Fighter I. Thirty hours lecture, ten hours lab (8 week course).
+NOTE: Course Advisories: SCC minimum English and math standards.
+NOTE: Prospective Firefighter I Academy students will be required to fill out a Personal Health History Questionaire that depicts the student's health history.
+Based upon the information in this questionaire, a medical examination may be required.
+A course containing the contents of FIRE 83, 113, 115, 123, 124, 125, 126, 127, 129, 130, 131 and 155.
+Upon successful completion, the student will become eligible for certification by the State Fire Marshall's Office as a Fire Fighter I. Thirty hours lecture, ten hours lab (9 week course).